 Before any climbing on a radio tower is undertaken, all practicable precautions shall be taken to eliminate danger due to live electrical cables, or apparatus which is liable to be a source of danger.
-All potential hazards in the work area will be stated on the Permit to Work.
+All potential hazards in the work area will be stated on the Permit to climb and permit to work where applicable.
 All persons must assume that all electrical apparatus is live unless they have been specifically notified in writing that it has been switched off.